-(3) Contracting activities must obtain the appropriate approval (see ) for any class deviation (as defined in FAR Subpart 1.4) from the FAR or DFARS, before its inclusion in a department/agency or component supplement or any other contracting regulation document such as a policy letter or clause book.
+(3) Contracting activities must obtain the appropriate approval (see 201.404 ) for any class deviation (as defined in FAR Subpart 1.4) from the FAR or DFARS, before its inclusion in a department/agency or component supplement or any other contracting regulation document such as a policy letter or clause book.

 (4) Each department and agency must develop and, upon approval by OUSD(AT&L)DPAP, implement, maintain, and comply with a plan for controlling the use of clauses other than those prescribed by FAR or DFARS.
-Additional information on department and agency clause control plan requirements is available at
+Additional information on department and agency clause control plan requirements is available at PGI 201.304 (4).

-(4).

 (5) Departments and agencies must submit requests for the Secretary of Defense, USD(AT&L), and OUSD(AT&L)DPAP approvals required by this section through the Director of the DAR Council.
-Procedures for requesting approval of department and agency clauses are provided at (5).
+Procedures for requesting approval of department and agency clauses are provided at PGI 201.304 (5).

 (6) The Director of Defense Procurement and Acquisition Policy publishes changes to the DFARS in the Federal Register and electronically via the World Wide Web.
 Each change includes an effective date.
 Unless guidance accompanying a change states otherwise, contracting officers must include any new or revised clauses, provisions, or forms in solicitations issued on or after the effective date of the change.

-SUBPART 201.4--DEVIATIONS FROM THE FAR
+SUBPART 201.4 —DEVIATIONS FROM THE FAR

-(Revised February 14, 2003)

 201.402 Policy.

 (1) The Director of Defense Procurement and Acquisition Policy, Office of the Under Secretary of Defense (Acquisition, Technology, and Logistics) (OUSD(AT&L)DPAP), is the approval authority within DoD for any individual or class deviation from—

-Integrity;

-(i) FAR 3.104, Procurement Integrity, or DFARS 203.104 , Procurement
+(i) FAR 3.104, Procurement Integrity, or DFARS 203.104 , Procurement Integrity;

 (ii) FAR Subpart 27.4, Rights in Data and Copyrights, or DFARS Subpart 227.4, Rights in Data and Copyrights;